code0monkey1/clean-architecture-typescript-learn/README.md

 ![Port](pictures/port.jpeg)

-_Ports are the interfaces that allow the communication between different layers_
+_Ports are the interfaces to which adapters can connect to_

 ---